cl4es/bytestacks/README.md

   * This generates `helloworld.stacks` and `helloworld.svg` only.
 * open `helloworld.svg` in your favorite SVG viewer.
 A modern web browser should suffice.

-By not saving the raw output of the tracing to a file we speed things up and avoid rapidly filling up our drives, but if you need to debug it you can split the above apart:
+By not retaining the trace output we'll run a lot faster and we avoid wasting disk space, but if you need the tracing output it's easy to split the steps apart:

 * Run `java -XX:TraceBytecodes > helloworld` (this dumps the raw tracing output to `helloworld`
 * Run `./bytestacks helloworld` (this generates `helloworld.stacks` and uses `FlameGraph` to produce `helloworld.svg`)

-* `$JAVA_HOME/bin/java -XX:+TraceBytecodes HelloWorld | bytestacks /path/to/output/helloworld`

 ## Going deeper...